t0mpr1c3/DAKexport/README.md

 raw data are obfuscated to produce a compact binary file.

-A series of experiments will be necessary to discover the header format and stitch codes.
+A series of experiments will be necessary to discover the header format and stitch codes (Agnes?)

-I will make a start on a Python module to perform the obfuscation, which should be straightforward as is simply the reverse of the de-obfuscation done by `DAKimport`.
+Tom will make a start on a Python module to perform the obfuscation, which should be straightforward as is simply the reverse of the de-obfuscation done by `DAKimport`.